jacobra19/css-guide/README.md

 **the default value for font-size is 16px**

 ### **Percentage (%)**
+* Based on the length of same property of the parent element.
+For example, if an element renders at 450px width, a child element with a width set to 50% will render at 225px.
 * **Use for:** making responsive images and containers; setting height on the body in some cases.
 * **Don’t use for:** typography.
 ### **ex**